TheColombianTeam/GPUScheduling/README.md

 # Schedulers

-This framework is a functional simulator of different scheduler policies for Matrix Multiplication.
-The scheduler policies implemented the tiling approach presented in [Tiling algorithm GEMM](http://arxiv.org/abs/1808.07984), and it describes the functional implementation of different scheduling policies presented by [Scheduling for NoC arhcitectures](https://ieeexplore.ieee.org/abstract/document/8625517)
+This framework is a functional simulator of different scheduler policies.
+The scheduler policies implemented are based on[ 1](http://arxiv.org/abs/1808.07984).

 ## Intallation

-Please clone this repo using the following command:
+Please clone this repo using the below command:

 ```bash
 git clone --recurse-submodules https://github.com/TheColombianTeam/Schedulers.git